-The federal Clean Water Act controls and regulates discharges of pollutants into waters of the United States.
-Specifically, the Act prohibits the discharge of any pollutant from a point source into navigable waters unless a permit is obtained.
-ISAC opposes legislation and administrative rules that would broaden the scope of the waters subject to regulation by the Clean Water Act.
-Defining man-made or man-altered ditches, such as drainage or roadside ditches and flood channels, as tributaries subject to CWA regulation would have a significantly detrimental impact on county governments, drainage districts, and the agriculture industry in lowa.
+The federal Clean Water Act (CWA) controls and regulates discharges of pollutants into waters of the United States.
+Specifically, CWA prohibits the discharge of any pollutant from a point source into navigable waters unless a permit is obtained.
+ISAC opposes legislation and administrative rules that would broaden the scope of the waters subject to regulation by CWA.
+Defining man-made or man-altered ditches, such as drainage or roadside ditches and flood channels, as tributaries subject to CWA regulation would have a significantly detrimental impact on county governments, drainage districts, and the agriculture industry in Iowa.